Did you notice that I didn’t use the word “immigrants”?

 During the entire 193 years Europe has been the dominant exporter of new citizens to the USA, but this trend is declining.
 The dominant trend is now emigration from “North America.”
 This label needs explanation.
 These are all countries (other than the USA) in the continent, which (officially) includes: Canada, Caribbean, Cuba, Dominican Republic, Haiti, Jamaica, Mexico, ‘Other Caribbean’, ‘Other America’.
 Here is the detail for these countries.

 Here is a broader perspective on these numbers.
 During the 193 years studied here, around 75% of documented immigrants came from sixteen countries or areas, with more than 60 identified countries and areas comprising the remaining 25%.
-These are easily seen in the source document.
+These are easily seen in an excel spreadsheet derived from the source document: usa-immigration-data

 The two nations Austria and Hungary were once one nation and, over time, were reported/recorded together, then separately.
 I have combined all three entities for this study.
 I combined Norway and Sweden for reasons pertaining similarly to Austria-Hungary.